wp99cp/bachelor-thesis/README.md

 # Deep Learning for Accurate Snow and Cloud Segmentation in Alpine Landscapes

 This repository contains the source code for my bachelor thesis.
-The documentation can be found in the `documenation` directory.
-To view the documentation as a webpage, run the following command inside the `documentation` directory:
+The documentation can be found in the `docs` directory.
+To view the documentation as a webpage, run the following command inside the `docs` directory:

 ```bash
 npm install